Chigusa Nagayo: Post-Crush Gals (1986–1989)

 In 1989, Nagayo reached age 26, the mandatory retirement age for female wrestlers in AJW at the time.
 Nagayo claimed to be getting married, however later admitted that it was a lie.
-Nagayo retired at WrestleMarine Piad '89 on May 6, 1989.
+Nagayo retired at WrestleMarinepiad '89 on May 6, 1989.
 In Nagayo's retirement match, she teamed with Lioness Asuka against Mitsuko Nishiwaki and Akira Hokuto.
-However, four impromptu exhibition matches followed including the final Crush Girls vs Jumping Bomb Angels match and one final match between Nagayo and Asuka.
+Then four impromptu exhibition matches followed including the final Crush Girls vs Jumping Bomb Angels match and one final match between Nagayo and Asuka.

-First Retirement

-Nagayo did work in theatre and in 1991 performed in a play called, "Ring!
-Ring!
-Ring!", which was about women's wrestling.
-She also appeared on a television show as a physical education teacher.
+Return to AJW (1993–1994)

+Nagayo returned from retirement at All Japan Women's Pro Wrestling Dream Slam 1 on April 2, 1993, losing to Devil Masami.
 She said was encouraged by Kōhei Tsuka to return to wrestling.

-Return to Wrestling

-Nagayo returned from retirement at All Japan Women's Pro Wrestling Dream Slam 1 on April 2, 1993, losing to Devil Masami.
 She also wrestled at All Japan Women's Big Egg Wrestling Universe on November 20, 1994, defeating Reggie Bennett.